mysandesh/JobsPlatform/README.md

 # Jobs Platform App

-The app is developed using React Native with Expo.
+This app is developed using React Native with Expo.

 <!-- Use [`expo-router`](https://expo.github.io/router) to build native navigation using files in the `app/` directory. -->